Alviela River

 Alviela River (Rio Alviela, [alviˈɛlɐ]) is a river in Portugal.
 It is 51.16 km long.
 The Alviela spring is one of the deepest in the world and is locally connected to a cave complex that represents the most significant fluvio-karstic phenomena in Portugal, one which supports several bat colonies with more than 5,000 bats in total.
+In 2007, a population of troglomorphic Procambarus clarkii, an invasive crayfish species, was recorded in the Alviela spring, raising concerns about their potential effect on native stygobitic fauna.
+These crayfish lack all body pigment, although pigmented specimens were recorded in nearby surface waters.

 The river has its origin in a karst spring.
 Ribeira dos Amiais, a losing stream, infiltrates through the Sumidouro da Ribeira dos Amiais, a ponor, only to return to the surface 250 m further on through a canyon.